WGierke/Junction2016/README.md

 # Hospital Adventure
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

+A react-native App that showcases the Proof of Concept for our Intention.

 ### Inspiration
 A child's hospital experience is often frightening, exhausting and overall unpleasant.
 We change that by creating a unique storyline for a child's hospital stay.